VinsWhite/VinsWhite/README.md

 - 🧩 I excel in these libraries and frameworks: **Bootstrap, Tailwind CSS, React (including Redux), Laravel**.
 - 🌱 I’m currently learning **Node.js with MongoDB**
 - 🦅 I want to improve in: **Java, C++** (and more).
 - ⚡ Fun fact: I love learning more about tech!
-I'm also **interested in AI and Machine Learning** in the future!
+I'm also **interested in AI and Machine Learning**!

 <h3 align="left">Connect with me:</h3>
 <p align="left">